suvhotta/calorie-tracker-django-restframework/README.md

 ## Installation
 Clone the repo. <br/>
-Then install the virtual env by
+Then install the virtual env <br/>
 `pipenv install` <br/>
 <br/>
-Once the virtual env has been configured and the necessary dependencies have been created, proceed to creating the necessary databases and tables. <br/>
+Once the virtual env has been configured with the dependencies ,proceed to creating the necessary databases and tables. <br/>
 `python manage.py migrate`